truenas/documentation/content/UIReference/Sharing/iSCSI/FibreChannel.md

 Fibre Channel is a high-speed data transfer protocol providing in-order, lossless delivery of raw block data.
 Fibre Channel is primarily used to connect computer data storage to servers in storage area networks in commercial data centers.
-The Fibre Channel protocol is fast, cost effective, and reliable over a wide variety of storage workloads.
+The Fibre Channel protocol is fast, cost-effective, and reliable over a wide variety of storage workloads.

 {{< expand "Which TrueNAS Products can use Fibre Channel?" "v" >}}